DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - storage limitation
     - security
     - accountability
-  - The EU-US **Privacy Shield** (formerly the EU-US Safe Harbor agreement): controls data flow from the EU to the United States; the EU has more stringent privacy protections and without the Privacy Shield, personal data flow from the EU to the United States would not be allowed.
+  - 📙The EU-US **Privacy Shield** (formerly the EU-US Safe Harbor agreement): controls data flow from the EU to the United States; the EU has more stringent privacy protections and without the Privacy Shield, personal data flow from the EU to the United States would not be allowed.
 It is no longer valid
-  - **The Communications Assistance for Law Enforcement Act (CALEA)** required that communications carriers assist 👮law enforcement with the implementation of 🎧wiretaps when done under an appropriate court order.
+  - 📙**The Communications Assistance for Law Enforcement Act (CALEA)** required that communications carriers assist 👮law enforcement with the implementation of 🎧wiretaps when done under an appropriate court order.
 CALEA only applies to communications carriers
-  - **Privacy Impact Assesment (PIA)**: is designed to identify the privacy data being collected, processed or stored by a system, and assess the effects of a data breach.
+  - 📙**Privacy Impact Assesment (PIA)**: is designed to identify the privacy data being collected, processed or stored by a system, and assess the effects of a data breach.
 Several privacy laws require PIA as a planning tool for identifying and implementing required privacy controls including GDPR and HIPPA
   - Conducting a PIA typically begins when a system or process is being evaluated.
   - Evolving privacy regulations neccessitates assessment of existing systems
   - PIA involves defining assessment scope, data collection methods and plan for data retention
   - Internation Association of Privacy Professionals (IAPP) publishes guids and resources related to privacy efforts including PIA
-- **RFC 1087, Ethics and the Internet**: actions that compromise the 📝"privacy of users" are explicitly considered unacceptable and unethical.
+- 📙**RFC 1087, Ethics and the Internet**: actions that compromise the 📝"privacy of users" are explicitly considered unacceptable and unethical.
 RFC 1087 does provide a code of ethics for the ✏️internet, but it is not binding on any individual.
+    - In 1989, the Internet Architecture Board (IAB) published RFC 1087, a statement of policy titled "Ethics and the Internet".
+This statement promoted responsible use of the Internet and characterized five categories of activity as unethical.
+RFC 1087 is considered a forerunner to many contemporary ethics policies.
+        - Respect for Privacy
+        - Integrity of Information
+        - No Disruption of Services
+        - Respect for Intellectual Property
+        - Avoidance of Unauthorized Access
+        - Promotion of Ethical Use

-- **Geographic Considerations**: Different laws and regulations may apply depending on the location (data residency) of the
+- 📙**Geographic Considerations**: Different laws and regulations may apply depending on the location (data residency) of the
     - data subject
     - data collector
     - cloud service provider
     - subcontractors processing the data
     - company headquaters of the entities involved
     - Legal concerns can
         - prevent the utilization of a cloud service provider
         - add to costs and time to market
         - can drive changes to technical architectures required to deliver services
     - Never replace complaince with convinience when evaluating services as this increases risk
     - Conflicting internation legislation: Example GDPR forbids the transfer of data to countries that lack adequate privacy protections. and the **Clarifying Lawful Overseas Use of Data (CLOUD) Act** requires cloud ❄️service providers to hand over data to aid in 👮investigation of serious crimes, even if stored in another country.
     - Situations like this requires collaboration and legal counsel
     - Cloud practitioners must be aware of multiple sets of laws and regulations and the risk introduced by conflicting legislation across geography and jurisdiction e.g copyright and intellectual property laws, data residency and safeguards for required for privacy compliance, data breaches and data breach notifications, internation import/export laws

 - **Cyber Kill/Attack Chain** a seven-steps to identify and stop attacks: (RWDEICA 🟡Reckless Wizards Delve Eagerly Into Crytic Arcanum)
   - ✏️Stage I: Reconnaisance